emmabritton/kotlin-rust-guide/src/tips_formatting.md

 # Direct variable usage

-As of Rust 1.58.0 you can use variables name in the string directly:
+As of Rust `1.58.0` and edition `2021` you can use variables name in the string directly:

 ```rust
 let part = "world";